-In order to provide the evidence that genomic medicine will improve patient outcomes, the IGNITE Network will conduct 2 – 3 large, network-wide genomic medicine pragmatic clinical trials (PCTs), which will allow for bigger, more efficient clinical trials and help researchers and clinicians understand what to expect in real-world clinical settings.
+In order to provide the evidence that genomic medicine will improve patient outcomes, IGNITE will conduct 2 – 3 large, network-wide genomic medicine pragmatic clinical trials (PCTs), which will allow for bigger, more efficient clinical trials and help researchers and clinicians understand what to expect in real-world clinical settings.
 These include GUARDD-US and ADOPT-PGx.

 What are Pragmatic Clinical Trials?